loksonarius/nixin/README.md

 ## Mental Model

-I'm currently really early on to developing my understanding of the various components of nix.
+I'm currently early on to developing my understanding of the various components of nix.
 For the sake of this repo, I have a working model I'll be explaining here.

 ### Roles